 Just over 100 years ago, most small farms and cottages all created their style of cheese.
 With the population increase, factories create cheese on a massive scale adding chemicals to force a curd and add oil and preservatives to the milk, losing the beautiful technique and flavor of the Artisan Cheese.We do not use any chemical starters or inoculants.
 We make cheese the way it was created 500 years ago.
 We have our own hives and add honey to every cheese we make which is a natural antibacterial.
 We use our own natural wax from our bees.
 Marcia has a Clabber Mesophilic starter that she has been renewing and aging for over five years.
 It is incredibly smooth tasting and creates amazing cheeses.

 Master Chef Marcia, has been making cheeses for nearly a decade with our own Goat milk and Cow milk sourced from a nearby organic raw dairy.
-She has found that she loves introducing guests to the lost art of cheese making, in hopes that they will blossom into home cheese makers creating many more wonderful cheeses..
+She has found that she loves introducing guests to the lost art of cheese making, in hopes that they will blossom into home cheese makers creating many more wonderful kinds of cheese.

-- You will learn how to make your own Clabber- which will be your Mesophilic starter for many cool temp cheeses.
+- You will learn how to make your own Clabber- which will be your Mesophilic starter for many cool temp kinds of cheese.

-- You will learn sterilization, and the handling of tools used for the cheese making.
+- You will learn sterilization and the handling of tools used for cheese making.

 - Learn about Thermophilic starter for your harder cheese that is cultured at a higher temperature.